Skip to main content

 Monday, April 10, 2006

-STILLWATER, OKLA. – Inspired by her brother’s struggle as a paraplegic, OSU English Professor Dr. Elizabeth Grubgeld recently donated $10,000 for the university’s wheelchair basketball team.
+Inspired by her brother’s struggle as a paraplegic, OSU English professor Dr. Elizabeth Grubgeld recently donated $10,000 to the university’s wheelchair basketball team.

-A gift announcement ceremony will take place in Stillwater at the fourth annual Wheelchair Basketball Bash April 11 at 7 p.m. in Gallagher-Iba Arena.
+A gift announcement ceremony will be held in Stillwater at the fourth annual Wheelchair Basketball Bash at 7 p.m. on April 11 in Gallagher-Iba Arena.

 Grubgeld was motivated to make the gift in memory of her late brother, Lester Edward “Ed” Grubgeld Jr., who spent much of his life in a wheelchair.
 Grubgeld’s memorial gift will benefit the adaptive sports program’s inaugural summer camp for youth with disabilities.
 Since the team doesn’t receive athletic funding, the gift will also provide scholarship funds, travel expenses and other opportunities for the OSU wheelchair basketball team.